 - Weibull: A relatively flexible distribution that is closely related to the exponential distribution.
-It is frequently found in data that describes "failure" rates of some kind, e.g. random mechanical failure, mortality, churn, mechanical wear-out rates, etc.
+It is frequently found in data that describes "failure" rates of some kind, for example, random mechanical failure, mortality, churn, mechanical wear-out rates, etc.

 - Gamma: A continuous probability distribution characterized by a significant concentration of cases at non-integer, non-negative lower values while also allowing for the reasonable possibility of much higher values.
-The Gamma distribution has a wide range of uses, and is commonly found in data that describes aggregate (or average) amounts per case, e.g. the average size of an insurance claim, measured per individual.
+The Gamma distribution has a wide range of uses and is commonly found in data that describes aggregate (or average) amounts per case, for example, the average size of an insurance claim, measured per individual.

 The Lognormal, Weibull, and Gamma distributions only work for non-negative data.